Kamphaengphet F.C.

-Kamphaengphet Football Club (Thai สโมสรฟุตบอลจังหวัดกำแพงเพชร) is a Thailand professional football club based in Kamphaeng Phet Province.
+Kamphaengphet Football Club (Thai สโมสรฟุตบอลจังหวัดกำแพงเพชร) is a Thai professional football club based in Kamphaeng Phet Province.
 The club currently plays in Thai League 3 Northern region.

 In 2009, the club, nicknamed Cha Kung Rao Warriors, was formed and was admitted to the Regional League Northern Division.
 Its home games are played at Cha Kung Rao Stadium.
 Seksan Siripong was named as the first coach and chairman of the club.

+History

+In 2022, Kamphaengphet competed in the Thai League 3 for the 2022–23 season.
+It is their 14th season in the professional league.
+The club started the season with a 2–1 home win over Chiangrai City and they ended the season with a 1–5 away defeat to Chiangrai City.
+The club has finished 9th place in the league of the Northern region.
+In addition, in the 2022–23 Thai FA Cup Kamphaengphet was defeated 0–2 by Phrae United in the second round, causing them to be eliminated and in the 2022–23 Thai League Cup Kamphaengphet was defeated 1–2 by Wat Bot City in the second qualification round, causing them to be eliminated too.